Sanjeev Venkat

 Sanjeev Venkatasubramanian (born 28 September 1975) is an Indian film and television actor.
-He is most known for his role as Selvam in the Tamil drama serial on Sun TV titled Thirumathi Selvam (2007–2013) in which he starred opposite Abitha.
-He has acted in other serials, such as Metti Oli, Anandham, Annamalai, Aval, Yaaradi Nee Mohini and Kanmani.
+He is most known for his role as Selvam in the Sun TV Tamil drama serial Thirumathi Selvam (2007–2013).
+He has acted in other serials, such as Metti Oli, Anandham, Annamalai, Aval, Yaaradi Nee Mohini, and Kanmani.
+He has also acted in a number of Tamil films, where he is known for his frequent collaborations with Vijay.

 Career

+TV

-Sanjeev started his career in supporting roles playing Vijay's friend in films.
-His first TV role was in Metti Oli in 2002.
+Sanjeev's first TV role was in Metti Oli in 2002.
 His first lead role was in Thirumathi Selvam (2007–2013) as Selvam.
-Awards he received for this include a Tamil Nadu State Award for Best Television Actor in 2008 and Sun Kudumbam Award for Best Actor 2010.
+He has received a Tamil Nadu State Award for Best Television Actor in 2008 and Sun Kudumbam Award for Best Actor 2010.

+Film

+Sanjeev started his career in supporting roles playing Vijay's friend in films, such as Chandralekha (1995), Nilaave Vaa (1998), and Badri (2001).
+He later went on to play roles in films such as Saamy 2 (2018), Yaanai (2022), and Trauma (2025).

 Personal life

-Sanjeev and his friend Vijay studied visual communications together at Loyola College in Chennai.
+Sanjeev and Vijay studied visual communications together at Loyola College in Chennai.
 He is the nephew of actress Manjula Vijayakumar.
+His only sister Sindhu (died 2005) was an actress.

 Sanjeev married actress Preethi Sanjeev in 2009.
-His only sister Sindhu (died 2005) was an actress.
-Sanjeev has two children: Laya (born 2010), and Adhav (born 2014).
+They have two children: Laya (born 2010), and Adhav (born 2014).